nextcloud/app_api/docs/index.rst

-AppEcosystemV2 documentation
+AppAPI documentation
 ============================

-The AppEcosystem is a project introduced by Nextcloud to revolutionize the process of application development within the Nextcloud ecosystem.
+The AppAPI is a project introduced by Nextcloud to revolutionize the process of application development within the Nextcloud ecosystem.

 Overview
 ========